-Kim Kardashian & Family Dissed By Sex Tape Partner Ray J— ‘They Don’t Scare Me’
+Kim Kardashian & Family Dissed By Sex Tape Partner Ray J — ‘They Don’t Scare Me’

 The Kardashian family has always vehemently denied having anything to do with the sex tape leak.
 Kim Kardashian even won a $5 million lawsuit settlement from Vivid Entertainment, the company that released the sex tape.

-Ray J has moved on to his own star career following the sex tape reveal, marrying model and fashion designer Princess Love and starring on the VH1 reality series Love & Hip-Hop: Hollywood.
+Ray J has moved on to his own star career following the sex tape reveal, marrying model and fashion designer Princess Love and starring on the VH1 reality series Love & Hip Hop: Hollywood.

 No marriage is perfect, because we are not perfect.
 Loving someone truly means loving them in their imperfection. @rayjnprincess @rayj